letsjump/Yii-AutoActiveForm/README.md

 - `$viewFile`: 			(string) name of the default view
 - `$accessControl`: 		(bool) enable / disable access control
 - `$addHtmlOptions`:		(array) add an array of $htmlOptions to every field of the form
 - `$allowAction`:			(string) action to perform when access control is disabled.
-Usually the action that draw field with label and error
+Usually the action `write` that draw a form field with its label and its error tag
 - `$showLabels`:			(bool) enable / disable the label generator.
 Usually set to false when use placeholder
 - `$labelToPlaceholder`:	(bool) automatically generates a `placeholder=""` attribute with the label's text for every field